joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Challenge/Jenkins Challenge.md

 ### 5️⃣ **Disk Space Monitoring**
    - Ensure that the server has enough disk space before building or deploying the Docker container.
-   - Implement a Jenkins step to check the available disk space (`df -h`) and alert if it is below a defined threshold.
+   - Install Disk Usage plugin to check the available disk space.

-### 6️⃣ **Email Notifications**
-   - Configure Jenkins to send email notifications for the following scenarios:
-     - Build Success
-     - Build Failure
-     - Low Disk Space Alert
-   - Use Editable Email Notification Plugin in Jenkins.
-   - Configure recipients and alert message content.

 ---